 In the Netherlands, IOM works in partnership with the Netherlands-Africa Business Council (NABC), to promote existing legal pathways for highly skilled candidates from Nigeria and Senegal to work temporarily in Dutch companies; primarily within the ICT, technology and digitalization sectors.

-MATCH targets candidates who, through their temporary work placement, are provided the opportunity to upscale their skills in Europe and increase their employability upon return to their home countries.
+MATCH targets candidates who, through their temporary work placement, are provided with the opportunity to upscale their skills in Europe and increase their employability upon return to their home countries.

 In addition to the circular mobility scheme, MATCH implements complementary activities in order to increase the impact of the project.
 These include: